 For my Arborion design Tiny Home I’ve chosen the 8′ 6″ x 20′ utility trailer built by Tiny Home Builders as my foundation.
 After spending many months searching CraigsList and trailer manufacturer sites, I am sold on this sturdy design and reasonable pricing.
 I should also mention that my design calls for some slight modifications to their standard trailer.
-These modifications include wider trailer deck flanges along with reinforcement on the sides and two welded, threaded rods on the front and rear of the trailer frame to account for lack of flange to bolt through.
+These modifications include wider trailer deck flanges along with reinforcement on the sides, upgrade to axles and wheel well fins to help keep out weather.

 The layers of the subfloor consist of the following layers from the ground up:

 - Metal framing support of the trailer.
 By selecting the trailer I described above, I start with an ideal platform to build a well-supported and strong subfloor.